DariaSatco/nd0821-c2-build-model-workflow-starter/README.md

 # ML Pipeline for Short-Term Rental Prices in NYC
 This repo is one of the projects within Udacity ML DevOps Engineer Nanodegree.
 The objective of this project is to wrap up simple regression model for Rental prices predictions into [MLflow pipeline](https://mlflow.org) with experiment tracking via [Weights&Biases platform](https://wandb.ai).

-This repo is a filled up version of the [source repo](https://github.com/udacity/nd0821-c2-build-model-workflow-starter), which was shared by Udacity team as a starter code for the excersise.
+This repo is a full filled version of the [source repo](https://github.com/udacity/nd0821-c2-build-model-workflow-starter), which was shared by Udacity team as a starter code for the excersise.

+The corresponding W&B repo can be found [here](https://wandb.ai/dariasatco/nyc_airbnb)

-### Prerequisites
+## Prerequisites

 #### Create environment
 Make sure to have conda installed and ready, then create a new environment using the ``environment.yml``